-- Assignments requiring library and field research, teamwork, and business writing: case analysis, proposals, reports
+- Assignments requiring research, teamwork, and business writing: case analysis, proposals, reports

 - Language skills, vocabulary, and grammatical structures useful for business.

-The program provides opportunity for students to meet and socialize with future business school colleagues and other international business people from different areas of the world, enjoying New York cultural and entertainment offerings during out-of-class hours.
+The program provides the opportunity for students to meet and network with people from different areas of the world, including other ALP and SPS students.